emeraldjava/emeraldjava.github.io/src/content/blog/2024/2024-06-07-astro-guides.md

 slug: 2024-06-07-astro-guides.md
 tags:
   - astro
-description: 'Resources uses for the astro migration'
+description: "Resources uses for the astro migration"
 ---

 Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.